CoinFabrik/AEPaymentApplication/tools/README.md

     AENODE=localhost HUB=localhost node customer_stest.js MAX ms

  * Assume you have `accounts_idx.json` in same path with `MAX` accounts created in there and each one have enough funds.
+ * Before running this script you must already have (for both things check README in parent dir):
+    * One hub running
+    * One merchant running and connected to hub

 This script will, immediately, start `MAX` customer co-routines with `ms` milliseconds of delay among each of them, which will perform a buy transaction of 1 aetto to one merchant (picked randomly from those connected).

 At the moment, no stat is performed by this script.
 But you can check merchants balance in its own console.

+## query balance tool
+(in my case node is at localhost:3001)

+    AENODE=localhost ts-node getbalance.ts [which]

+where `which` can be:

+ 1. "init" meaning you refer to the first hardcoded address
+ 2. a simple ak_...  address
+ 3. a wallet filename
+ 4. a massive account file like `accounts_idx.json` is used above